Come find fun, simple ways to include and teach directed drawing as part of your classroom lessons and instruction in a variety of subjects.

 - By drawing things related to topics or themes you are studying, students become more familiar with the subject and their learning grows.

 - It is a great tangible item to display or send home to share with families.

 How to Teach Directed Drawing: A Weekly Plan

-While not the main focus of our instruction, direct drawing is a way to enhance learning and bring fun into the classroom.
+While not the main focus of our instruction, drawing activities are a way to enhance learning and bring fun into the classroom.
 Kids love directed drawing!

 Use them to make learning enjoyable for the kids by adding them into your weekly routine.
 For example, this could be what your week looks like: